carlynorama/NavigationExplorer/README.md

 - NavigationStack sees a view of the same Type at the same place as being of the same view identity, not refreshing @State variables unless the `.id(some Hashable)` modifier is assigned to the view.
 - NavigationStack does in fact see `DisplayView<Fruit>` and `DisplayView<Vehicle>` as different views.
+- 2022-Oct-3 NavigationStack has a very very sticky relationship to the app.
+The RootView and the NavigationStack do not appear to get fully cleaned up.
+ViewModels inited in that View do not appear to deinit, and will reinit.